databricks/databricks-sdk-py/docs/workspace/catalog/lakehouse_monitors.rst

           Full name of the table.

         :returns: :class:`MonitorInfo`

+    .. py:method:: get_refresh(full_name: str, refresh_id: str) -> MonitorRefreshInfo

+        Get refresh.

+        Gets info about a specific monitor refresh using the given refresh ID.

+        The caller must either: 1. be an owner of the table's parent catalog 2. have **USE_CATALOG** on the table's parent catalog and be an owner of the table's parent schema 3. have the following permissions:
+        - **USE_CATALOG** on the table's parent catalog - **USE_SCHEMA** on the table's parent schema -
+        **SELECT** privilege on the table.

+        Additionally, the call must be made from the workspace where the monitor was created.

+        :param full_name: str
+          Full name of the table.
+        :param refresh_id: str
+          ID of the refresh.

+        :returns: :class:`MonitorRefreshInfo`

+    .. py:method:: list_refreshes(full_name: str) -> Iterator[MonitorRefreshInfo]

+        List refreshes.

+        Gets an array containing the history of the most recent refreshes (up to 25) for this table.

+        The caller must either: 1. be an owner of the table's parent catalog 2. have **USE_CATALOG** on the table's parent catalog and be an owner of the table's parent schema 3. have the following permissions:
+        - **USE_CATALOG** on the table's parent catalog - **USE_SCHEMA** on the table's parent schema -
+        **SELECT** privilege on the table.

+        Additionally, the call must be made from the workspace where the monitor was created.

+        :param full_name: str
+          Full name of the table.

+        :returns: Iterator over :class:`MonitorRefreshInfo`

+    .. py:method:: run_refresh(full_name: str) -> MonitorRefreshInfo

+        Queue a metric refresh for a monitor.

+        Queues a metric refresh on the monitor for the specified table.
+The refresh will execute in the background.

+        The caller must either: 1. be an owner of the table's parent catalog 2. have **USE_CATALOG** on the table's parent catalog and be an owner of the table's parent schema 3. have the following permissions:
+        - **USE_CATALOG** on the table's parent catalog - **USE_SCHEMA** on the table's parent schema - be an owner of the table

+        Additionally, the call must be made from the workspace where the monitor was created.

+        :param full_name: str
+          Full name of the table.

+        :returns: :class:`MonitorRefreshInfo`

     .. py:method:: update(full_name: str, assets_dir: str, output_schema_name: str [, baseline_table_name: Optional[str], custom_metrics: Optional[List[MonitorCustomMetric]], data_classification_config: Optional[MonitorDataClassificationConfig], inference_log: Optional[MonitorInferenceLogProfileType], notifications: Optional[List[MonitorNotificationsConfig]], schedule: Optional[MonitorCronSchedule], slicing_exprs: Optional[List[str]], snapshot: Optional[Any], time_series: Optional[MonitorTimeSeriesProfileType]]) -> MonitorInfo